Is online gambling legal in the U.S.?by Michael Bluejay, Last Updated: November, 2015.

 - Conspiracy.
 Conspiracy is two or more people planning a crime.
 So basically, any time a crime is broken and more than one party is involved, the feds can tack on a conspiracy charge.
 As with the others, this requires that some other law actually be broken first.

 State Law.
 Even if one doesn't run afoul of the feds, there's a chance that state government will come calling.
-In June 2006 the state of Washington shut down the gambling portal IntegrityCasinoGuide.com, which like so many other sites just carried reviews of online casinos along with affiliate links.
-However, it appears that the site owner faced no penalty, other than having his site shut down.
-(The Online Wire)
+In June 2006 the state of Washington advised the owner of the gambling portal IntegrityCasinoGuide.com that advertising online gambling violated Washington law.
+The site owner took the site down, and it appears that he faced no penalty.
+(Poker News)

 The Future.
 Again, I don't know of any small publisher who's been hit for running ads, though I can't say that will never happen.
 My guess is that small publishers would get a warning letter first before any criminal indictments were made.
 Probably the biggest risk is that the government might seize the domain name, so that even if there were no criminal charges, the publisher might be deprived of their livelihood.